aau-claaudia/hpc/docs/mistral/how-to-access.md

 Access to Mistral is granted in two stages — the base login works for both Le Char and AI Studio interfaces, while API key access requires an additional application.

-!!! info "Not sure which product to use?"
-    See [When to use Le Chat vs AI Studio](/mistral/le-chat-vs-ai-studio/) for a full comparison of Le Chat and AI Studio.

----

 ## Access Levels

 Understanding the difference between access levels helps you request the right one and use the service correctly.